UkoeHB/bevy_cobweb/README.md

-## Motivation
+## UI Implementations

-This crate was designed as a foundation for building UI in Bevy, with the following goals in mind.
+This crate is designed to be a foundation for building UI in Bevy, with the following goals in mind.

 - Build UI declaratively in a Bevy-native style using normal-looking Bevy systems.
 - Unify UI element construction and mutation, with change detection to avoid updating unless necessary.